techspence/techspence.github.io/_posts/2019-01-29-Website-ToDo.md

 3. align date/time to read under title better
 4. add font-awesome clock next to time to read
 5. lightly bold 'Published' and 'Updated'
+6. Troubleshoot time-to-read plugin not working when published to github